 606 CMR 10.10

-10.10: Denial and/or Termination of Services
+10.10: Denial and/or Termination of Subsidized Child Care Services

 (3) Notice.
-Whenever a subsidy is being denied or terminated, the EEC or the Subsidy Administrator must give the Parent(s) written notice of the denial or termination and the option to request a review of the action through the EEC review process.
-The EEC or the Subsidy Administrator shall use a notice form provided or prescribed by the EEC and shall provide the Parent with the notice immediately upon the decision to deny a Child Care Subsidy or at least 14 calendar Days before the effective date of the termination.
+Whenever a subsidy is being denied or terminated, the EEC or the Subsidy Administrator must give the Parent(s) written notice of the denial or termination and the option to request a review of the action through the EEC review process and to request continuation of subsidized child care services, if applicable, pending the outcome of the review and, if necessary, Informal Hearing.
+The EEC or the Subsidy Administrator shall use a notice provided or prescribed by the EEC and shall provide the Parent with the notice immediately upon the decision to deny subsidized child care services or at least 14 calendar days before the effective date of the termination.
 At a minimum, the notice shall include the following:

 (a) a clear and plain statement of the action to be taken;